 Here’s the good news, though.
 These are the risk factors you can control.
 Simply by walking a few times a week, you can take steps toward reducing your disease risk.
 And you can also get closer to your ideal weight!
 Not sure where to begin?
 Check out our Move it Monday series, for vein-friendly workout tips and suggestions!

 Treating Vein Disease in Houston, TX

 knowing your vein disease risk is important because it can help us detect varicose veins early on.
 In this way, we can provide treatment options before you experience symptoms of later-stage disease.
 Concerned you may already have symptoms of vein disease?
-It’s important to schedule an immediate appointment with one of our Houston area vein specialists.
+It’s important to schedule an immediate appointmentschedule an immediate appointmentschedule an immediate appointment with one of our Houston and Dallas area vein specialists.
 Once you come in, we can determine the extent of your disease, and create a treatment plan designed to get your blood flowing properly!